MUNComputerScienceSociety/ChallengeSet-W2020/week-02/README.md

 [Messy Banner](./messybanner.md)

-For instructions on the format of ChallangeSet and how to contribute, see [last weeks `README.md`](../week-01)
+For instructions on the format of ChallengeSet and how to contribute, see [last weeks `README.md`](../week-01)

 Submissions can be submitted past **Friday @ 5:00pm (January 24th, 2020)**.